VinUni Banner

 • Disbursement: Funds are managed by CECS and disbursed based on approved requests submitted by students (e.g., invoices or receipts).
 No direct payments will be made to students.

-• Unused Funds: If the research project concludes early (e.g., within 06 months), unused funds cannot be reallocated to other projects and will revert to the RMO budget.
+• Unused Funds: If the research project concludes early (e.g., within 06 months), unused funds cannot be reallocated to other projects and will revert to the CECS budget.

 1. Guideline on running the Student Research Grant Program